 To protect the rights and welfare of human subjects, all projects involving human subjects research will require additional documentation and safety measures, including Institutional Review Board (IRB) approval, human subjects protection plan, data and safety monitoring plan, Federalwide Assurance, and certification of human subjects research training prior to release of project funds.
 Although IRB approval is not required at time of submission, the application must include human subjects research and exemptions information.
 NIH offers a decision tool that provides additional guidance on how to answer application questions on human subjects research.

 Applicants proposing projects involving human subjects research are encouraged to include at least one team member or collaborating institution with experience navigating the IRB process.
-All organizations conducting non-exempt human subjects research or accessing human subjects data must have an active Federalwide Assurance.
+All work involving human subjects must be completed in the United States or U.S. territories and all organizations conducting non-exempt human subjects research or accessing human subjects data must have an active Federalwide Assurance.

 Projects including any component that constitutes a clinical trial as defined by NIH are not eligible for funding in the fifth annual (2025) a2 Pilot Awards competition.
 NIH defines a clinical trial as any research study in which one or more human subjects are prospectively assigned to one or more interventions (which may include placebo or other control) to evaluate the effects of those interventions on health-related biomedical or behavioral outcomes.